alnahian-hridoy/Assignment-1/README.md

-# 📚 Quiz Management Portal
+# 📚 Online Quiz Management Portal

 A comprehensive full-stack Quiz Management System built with React, Node.js, Express, and MongoDB.
 This application allows users to take quizzes, track their performance, and view detailed results with real-time scoring.